hanabi/hanabi.github.io/README.md

 * Sometimes, in order to satisfy *Save Principle*, a player will perform an unnecessary *Generation Discard*, which generates a clue to save a card that they actually already have in their hand.
 * This puts the next player in an ambiguous situation: was it really a *Generation Discard*, or could it a *Scream Discard*?
 In order to cover both situations, they should not *Chop Move*, but they should also not discard on this turn.
 * For example, in a 3-player game:
-  * Red 3 is played in the stacks.
-No blue cards are played in the stacks.
+  * Red 3 is played on the stacks.
+No blue cards are played on the stacks.
   * Alice has a blue 1 in her hand.
 She knows the exact identity of it, so it is known playable.
   * Alice also has a 4 clued in her hand.
 She does not know what color it is.
   * There are 0 clues, so if Alice plays the blue 1, Bob will be forced to discard.